|

 Shoreham, Eynsford and Farningham.
 Lavender is perhaps the

-valley's most visible crop and there are castles at both
+valley's most visible crop and there are "castles" at both

 Lullingstone and Eynsford.
 Kent Ramblers have published a new